Hi, I'm Amélie. This is my personal academic website with my

 November 2016 - New job!
 Very pleased to say, I will be back in New Zealand at the end of the month to start work in December at the Department of Conservation.
 Leaving the Falkland Islands and its amazing coastal wildlife will be sad.
 Thanks to great collaborators, stakeholders and (mostly all ex- by now) colleagues that allowed me to have a very nice and productive time.

-UK, on 21-9-2016 on the marine spatial planning framework I developed and how it applies for small islands with limited resources.
-Due to lack of funding I was not able to attend but a
+2016, in London, UK, on 21-9-2016 on the marine spatial planning framework I developed and how it applies for small islands with limited resources.

 September 2016 - New paper! in Biological Conservation LEK to investigate baleen whale recovery in the Falkland Islands.
 Veronica's paper on our study part of marine spatial planning gathered the first data on whale recovery and distribution patterns.
 Amazing contribution from the community and all the local residents who participated in the study, thanks!